ludekheller/strainComp/README.md

+# Habit planes between austenite and a single variant of martensite in NiTi under stress
 Model predicting the habit planes between elastically distorted cubic austenite and monoclinic martensite in NiTi shape memory alloys.

 The use of the model is explained in the jupyter notebook in the directory notebook.